top of page

 Artist Statement

-I have always looked at things others pass by.
-I am captivated by detail in flowers, landscape, buildings, everyday objects.
-To see that detail, I fill my frame with the object, much like a child holds a flower 6 inches away, her vision filled with a natural wonder.
+I’ve always looked at things others pass by.
+I am captivated by detail in flowers, landscapes, buildings, everyday objects.
+To see that detail, I fill my frame with the object, much like a child holds a flower six inches away, her vision filled with a natural wonder.
+I am awe-struck by the endless number of complex, perfectly formed yet still individual flowers growing everywhere I go.

-My images also focus on the braided mane of a cowboy’s horse, the wildflower’s supporting undercarriage, the whirling dervish’s skirt.
-I approach my subjects openly, without pre-conceived notions, what Buddhists call practicing beginner’s mind.
+My photography also focuses on the small things in everyday life: the braided mane of a cowboy’s horse, the wildflower’s supporting undercarriage, the whirling dervish’s skirt.
+I approach my subjects openly, without pre-conceived notions, with what Buddhists call practicing beginner’s mind.
+For me, it’s hard not to marvel at whatever Intelligence, God, or Nature has mastered in creating our magnificent world.

 I create images of subjects I get lost in, a place away from all distraction.
-Sometimes I am drawn to a subject that displays nature’s meticulous attention to detail.
+Often I am drawn to a subject that displays nature’s meticulous attention to detail.
 Sometimes it is in the abstract, Edward Weston’s “completely outside subject matter.”
 It is the way the lines undulate, the forms balloon, the riot of nature’s contrasting colors.
-Nor are these opposites, as aspects of some images partake of both.
+My work can be both purely representational and highly abstract; much depends on one’s perspective.
+I intend my photographs to be viewed in a large format, such as 4 feet by 5 feet.

 bottom of page